 The UE shall:

-1> consider the beam quality to be the value resulting after layer 3 filtering, as specified in 5.5.3.2, of the measurement results of the concerned beam, where each result is averaged as described in TS 38.215 [89];
+1> consider the beam quality to be the value resulting after layer 3 filtering, if in RRC_CONNECTED, as specified in 5.5.3.2, of the measurement results of the concerned beam, where each result is averaged as described in TS 38.215 [89];

 This means, that in the section on performing measurements we can simply add a reference to the concerned updated section thereby avoiding any duplication of specification.
 I.e. a general statement similar to the one for NR RRM measurements in 5.5.3.1, see below.